-During the year we recruited a Director of Student Recruitment and Success to assist us in ensuring that we deliver the best outcomes possible for students and that we are well placed to meet the challenges of the recruitment market.
+We have recruited a Director of Student Recruitment and Success to assist us in ensuring that we deliver the best outcomes possible for students and that we are well placed to meet the challenges of the recruitment market.

-Also we continue to explore opportunities to expand our portfolio of revenue generating activities.
+We continue to explore opportunities to expand our portfolio of revenue generating activities.

-Stakeholder and Disability Considerations
+Stakeholder and disability considerations